uvic-auvic/TensorFlow/training_locally/README.md

 - fine_tune_checkpoint: set to the directory of the downloaded SSD model.cpkt file

 - num_steps: limit this to the max amount of steps you want to perform.
-Typcally something fomr 40,000 - 25,000 is enough to get accurate results
+Typcally something from 20,000 - 40,000 is enough to get accurate results

 - input_path: set to the `train.record` and `val.record` respectively